ieee-vgtc/ieeevis.org/year/2018/info/call-participation/doctoral-colloquium.md

 The DC call is open to all Ph.D. students --- regardless of whether they are presenting research work at the main conference or not.
 Preference will be given to students who will gain most from the experience, meaning students who are in the process of formulating their dissertation topic or who have just formulated a dissertation topic.
 In North American terms, this corresponds to students that will or have recently had their thesis proposal approved.
 Students who are early in their studies and students who plan to graduate in the next year are not encouraged to apply, since external feedback in the DC would come too early to be useful or too late to be incorporated.

-All research topics suitable for the IEEE SciVis, IEEE InfoVis, and IEEE VAST main programs as well as associated workshops and symposia are appropriate for the Doctoral Colloquium.
+All research topics suitable for the [IEEE VAST](vast-paper-types), [IEEE InfoVis](infovis-paper-types), and [IEEE SciVis](scivis-paper-types) main programs as well as associated workshops and symposia are appropriate for the Doctoral Colloquium.
 The Doctoral Colloquium strongly commits to achieving diversity among the student participants, including diversity across research groups and geographical area.

 ## Format